-On July 16, 2020, Blackbaud initially notified The Governor's Academy of a security incident that impacted its clients across the world.
+On July 16, 2020, Blackbaud notified Bryn Mawr of a security incident that impacted its clients across the world.
 Blackbaud reported to us that they identified an attempted ransomware attack in progress on May 20, 2020.
 Blackbaud informed us that they stopped the ransomware attack and engaged forensic experts to assist in their internal investigation.
 That investigation concluded that the threat actor intermittently removed data from Blackbaud's systems between February 7, 2020 and May 20, 2020.
 According to Blackbaud, they paid the threat actor to ensure that the data was permanently destroyed.

-On September 29, 2020 Blackbaud provided updated information to The Governor's Academy.
-Blackbaud identified instances where sensitive personal information which Blackbaud assured The Governor's Academy had been encrypted, was in fact not encrypted in Blackbaud's databases.
+On September 29, 2020 Blackbaud provided updated information to Bryn Mawr.
+The update expanded the scope of the incident for Bryn Mawr.
+Blackbaud identified instances where sensitive personal information which Blackbaud assured Bryn Mawr's had been encrypted, was in fact not encrypted in Blackbaud's databases.